-Below are Breyer models (and sometimes a few other brands) of Roy Rogers’ famous palomino horse Trigger for sale on eBay.
+Below are Breyer models (and sometimes a few other brands) of Roy Rogers’ famous palomino horse Trigger for sale.
 Some of the model horses shown below were originally made several decades ago but some of them may have been made more recently.
 The Trigger models are for sale alone, or sometimes with related items such as books or DVDs.

 The Breyer model of Roy Rogers’ famous palomino stallion, Trigger, is based on the company’s mold #57, a mold the company calls the “Western Horse.”
 The model number for Trigger is #758 (the mold number and model number are two different things).

-Below is a quote from the Identify Your Breyer website (we love this website!) regarding Breyer’s #57 Western Horse model.
+Below is a partial quote from the Identify Your Breyer website (we love this website!) regarding Breyer’s #57 Western Horse model.
 It is very descriptive and describes the mold in detail.
-(By the way, in the quote below it mentions the “near” side of a horse.
-In case you’re unfamiliar with the the term, it means the left side of a horse.
-If you’re curious, the right side is the “off” side.)

 Roy Rogers owned three palomino horses with “Trigger” in their name: